gocardless/gocardless-legacy-ruby/README.md

 resulting access token here.

-Certain attributes for are required for each type of resource, while others are optional - see the API documentation for full details.
-TODO: link.
+Certain attributes for are required for each type of resource, while others are optional - see the [API documentation](https://sandbox.gocardless.com/) for full details.

 These attributes are sent as query-string arguments.
 For security purposes, the request must also contain a `timestamp`, `nonce` (randomly-generated value),